taikedz/podfetch/README.md

 	podfecth mark {read | unread} DIR [EPISODEID ...]

-List read, unread or all episodes; or list media formats supported by the podcast engine
+List read, unread or all episodes; or list media formats supported by the specific podcast module

 	podfetch list {read | unread | all | formats} DIR